mraible/mongock-docs/site/driver/driver-mongodb.md

 ---
 [[TOC]]
 ## Introduction
-The concept of driver and how it works is already explained in the [technical-overview](#technical-overview) and [driver](#driver) pages.
+The concept of driver and how it works is already explained in the [technical-overview](/technical-overview) and [driver](/driver) pages.

-Here we explain how to use a driver with MongoDB and they different drivers Mongock provides.
+Here we explain how to use a driver with MongoDB and the different drivers Mongock provides.

 <br />